RealBirdMan91/PostgreSQL/postgres.md

 ## Date Types

 All Date Types for PostgreSQL can be read [here](https://www.postgresql.org/docs/current/datatype-datetime.html).
-The most important date types are **DATE** and **TIMESTAMP**.
+The most important date types are `DATE` and `TIMESTAMP`.

-**DATE** contains the current date without taking hours or minutes into account.
+`DATE` contains the current date without taking hours or minutes into account.

-**TIMESTAMP** is needed to store hours and minutes with consideration of the time zone.
+`TIMESTAMP` is needed to store hours and minutes with consideration of the time zone.

-With the help of the **DEFAULT** keyword, default values can be stored for the respective field.
-For a date type this can be helpful in combination with the **CURRENT_TIMESTAMP** keyword.
+With the help of the `DEFAULT` keyword, default values can be stored for the respective field.
+For a date type this can be helpful in combination with the `CURRENT_TIMESTAMP` or `CURRENT_DATE` keyword.

 ```SQL
 CREATE TABLE conversations (